denten-books/plain-text/20-metaphor.md

 intermediary [@laurel_brenda_interface_1986, 75].

-In combination, the ideas behind cognitive domain blending and direct manipulation gave rise to the now ubiquitous WYSIWYG (what you see is what you get) interfaces, put into mass production by Apple, Xerox, and other companies in the early- to mid-1980s.
-The Xerox 8010 Star workstation introduced in 1981 and the Xerox 6085 Daybreak workstation, introduced in 1985, heralded the era of accessible, metaphor-driven personal computing, characterized by the use of virtual graphical objects like windows, icons, desktops, folders, and buttons.
+In combination, the ideas behind cognitive domain blending and direct manipulation gave rise to the now ubiquitous WYSIWYG (What You See Is What You Get) interfaces, put into mass production by Apple, Xerox, and other companies in the early- to mid-1980s.
+The Xerox 8010 Star workstation introduced in 1981 and the Xerox 6085 Daybreak workstation, introduced in 1985, heralded the era of accessible, metaphor-driven personal computing, characterized by the use of virtual graphical objects like windows, icons, desktops, folders, and buttons (Fig 2.4).
 The Star and Daybreak workstations were some of the earliest machines to put the principles of metaphoric domain blending and direct manipulation into action.
-The interface was meant to "reveal the structure" of the simulated objects intuitively, without training or lengthy written explanation.
-In Laurel's words, the mimetic interface employed "logic and aesthetics to create representations that *engage* humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
+The interface was meant to reveal the structure of simulated objects intuitively, without training or lengthy written explanation.
+Mimetic interfaces employed "logic and aesthetics," in Laurel's words, "to create representations that *engage* humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
 The mimetic context is simply "the experience we desire," Laurel wrote.
-Direct participation enabled actors to feel "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].
+Immersion finally enabled actors to experience "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].

-Designers advocating direct manipulation understood the compromise that came with the emphasis on such immersive and pleasurable experiences [@hutchins_direct_1986, 118].
-Effective mimesis relies on the user's familiarity with the source domain.
-In this way, we understand what to do with virtual "folder" icons because we know how paper folders behave in real life.
-Direct mimetic manipulation does not however tell us anything new about the capabilities of virtual folders.
-Immersion precludes critical reflection beyond the pre-defined confines of the modeled world.
-The user has access only to what the simulated experience allows and can provide.
-Like a theme park ride it is a guided experience, which can only lead to predetermined results.
+Designers advocating direct manipulation understood the compromise that came with an emphasis on such immersive and pleasurable experiences [@hutchins_direct_1986, 118].
+Effective mimesis assumes user familiarity with a source domain.
+We understand what to do with virtual folders, for example, because we know how paper folders behave in real life.
+Direct mimetic manipulation does not however tell us anything new about the capabilities of such virtual folders.
+Immersion precludes critical reflection beyond the pre-defined confines of a modeled world.
+Users gain access only to what the simulation warrants.
+Like a theme park ride, it is a scripted experience, which leads to predetermined models of engagement.

-Problematically, ideas behind mimetic immersion contain a kind of a logical fallacy.
-The literature on direct manipulation often refers to the example of driving a car to illustrate the type of an interface by which inputs and outputs correlate directly.
-Thus instead of giving complicated commands to a vehicle, a driver turns the wheel to the right, and the car immediately follows.
-A direct causal link exists between the steering wheel and the car's axle.
-Similarly, when operating a computer game like *Space Invaders* via a joystick, the player experiences the immediate correspondence between the movement of the controlling mechanism and the movement of the player-controlled space ship on screen.
-The car is the "direct object of interest" for a driver, just like the virtual space ship is for a gamer.
+Problematically, ideas behind mimetic immersion contain a logical fallacy.
+Literature on direct manipulation often alludes to car steering.
+Steering wheels are a paradigmatic example of interfaces by which inputs and outputs correlate directly.
+Thus instead of issuing complicated commands, a driver turns a wheel.
+A movement to the right compels a corresponding rightward motion of the vehicle.
+A direct, causal link exists between a car's steering wheel and its axle.
+Similarly, when interacting with a game like *Space Invaders* via joystick, players experience the immediate correspondence between movements of the controlling mechanism and space ship on screen.
+The car and space ship are direct objects of interest.

-Unlike video game players, authors attempting to delete sensitive information---to return to our simple and reoccurring example---are not interested in the virtual representation of their documents.
-The object of their interest is not mimetic.
-They want to erase the document itself, located somewhere within the machine.
-In cases like these, inhabitants of the simulated, virtual world have an interest in objects outside of it.
-The paradigm of direct manipulation instead veils the object from view, suspending the rules of physical interaction in favor of the virtual.
-Far from being direct, the iconic representation of the document---the image of a file---usurps the physical object, the file itself.
-Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, "direct manipulation" occludes the mechanisms of mimesis.
+Authors attempting to delete sensitive information---to return to our simple and reoccurring example---are not, however, interested in the virtual representation of their documents.
+The direct object is not mimetic.
+They want to erase documents, not their icons.
+In cases like these, inhabitants of a virtual world are concerned with objects outside of it.
+Direct manipulation instead veils the direct object from view, suspending the rules of physical interaction in favor of the virtual.
+Far from being direct, the document's interface---an iconic image---usurps the physical object, the file itself.
+By such circuitous logic, direct manipulation occludes the mechanisms of mimesis.

-The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations that Baudrillard warned of.
+The occlusion is a loss of resemblances and designations, of the kind that Baudrillard predicted.
 At its logical extreme, the simulacrum supplants the thing being simulated.
 It appears as hyper-reality, the experience of unmediated interaction without awareness or sense of the underlying referent.
 All "objects of interest" within such a model world are fabricated objects.
 They are thus limited to the external, artificial constraints imposed by their makers.
-Manufactured experiences present us, the "users," with compelling, possibly cathartic, metaphors.
+Manufactured metaphors present us, the "users," with compelling, possibly cathartic, experience.
 The metaphor extends far beyond entertainment, subsuming all spheres of social activity mediated by computers.
-The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also a poetics.
-The suspension of disbelief otherwise threatens to become a permanent condition, alienating as it is pleasurable or cathartic.

 The history of human-computer interaction began with the manipulation of physical switches, first by hand and then by proxy, through removable storage media like paper tape and punch card.
 The next phase was dialogic and conversational.
-Conversational computing introduced the idea of a mediating agent, an interpreter, who could translate a limited number of natural human language commands into the specialized vocabulary of signals that changed machine configuration states.
-The "direct manipulation" school of human-computer interaction dispensed with visible machine states, leading us further towards immersive mimesis in which virtual environments resemble real-world objects and their properties.
+Conversational computing introduced the idea of a mediating agent, an interpreter, which could translate a limited number of natural human language commands into a specialized vocabulary of signals that changed machine configuration states.
+The "direct manipulation" school dispensed with visible machine states, leading us further towards immersive mimesis in which virtual environments resemble real-world objects and their properties by analogy.
 Viewing that history in light of metaphor theory, I find myself suspicious of a totalizing mimesis: the more compelling the simulation, the more removed from its material contexts, the more concealed the logistics of its production.
+The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---requires not just a willing suspension of disbelief, but also a willful poetics.
+The suspension of disbelief otherwise threatens to become a permanent condition, alienating as it is pleasurable or cathartic.

 ## Speculative Formalism

+To what extent do we, as a society, need to perceive the mechanisms that animate such machine metaphors?
+Most drivers lack the knowledge to explain internal combustion, the argument goes.
+Why insist on it when it comes to computers?
+Computers, I would like to reflect in conclusion, are dissimilar to cars in that they are epistemic artifacts.
+They have the potential to affect all symbol-bearing areas of human activity.
+Contemporary automobiles are in fact computers to the extent that they host inscription.
+They contain texts that can be interpreted, not in a fanciful way by which all culture is a text, but literally: involving a succession of printed marks within a conduit.
+Self-driving "smart" cars differ from their mechanical "dumb" counterparts in that they contain symbolic content.
+A law governing pedestrian traffic embodies also a model of reading and comprehension; it is meant to be understood by its subjects.
+Codes governing self-driving vehicles do not answer to the same political ideals.
+They are not always legible or open to interpretation.
+We must insist on reading them for the same reason we read books and codices.
+They augment not just the foot, but our collective sense of shared intelligence.
+The structure of symbolic representation---its storage and codification---constitutes our cognitive and ultimately political scaffolding.

-To what extent do we need to view and understand the mechanisms of the machine that gives rise to the metaphor?
-In a paper remarking on "The Genesis and Speed of Telegraph Codes" published in the *Proceedings of the American Philosophical Society* in 1949, the Frank G. Halstead noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
+In a paper remarking on "The Genesis and Speed of Telegraph Codes" published in the *Proceedings of the American Philosophical Society* in 1949, Frank G.
+Halstead noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].

-At the time of writing this book, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
+At the time of writing this book, our society stands at the threshold of a new symbolism.
 Direct brain to computer interfaces are common enough today to be turned into a toy.[^ln3-mindflex] Early brain-computer interfaces relied on either imprecise "noisy" electroencephalographic (EEG) scalp sensors or on electrode implants that required invasive surgery.
-In 2004 a team of scientists developed a way of controlling "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [@leuthardt_braincomputer_2004; @miller_spectral_2007].
+In 2004 a team of scientists developed a way of controlling "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [@leuthardt_braincomputer_2004;
+@miller_spectral_2007].
 And in 2015, a quadriplegic woman piloted an F-35 Joint Strike Fighter using her brain in a simulation developed by the University of Pittsburgh's Human Engineering Research Laboratories in collaboration with the Defense Advanced Research Projects Agency (DARPA) [@collinger_collaborative_2014; @prabhakar_how_2015].

 On the surface, the advance of brain-computer interfaces seems to bring us closer to the trajectory of growing immediacy: witness the "no interface"